bsmith89/longev-mgen/doc/submission.md

 ### Phylogenetics

-To better understand the evolutionary relationships between these organisms, a concatenated gene tree was constructed for all 8 novel MAGs, as well as 30 publicly available MAG sequences [@Ormerod2016], and _M. intestinale_ YL27.
+To better understand the evolutionary relationships between these organisms, a concatenated gene tree was constructed to assess relationships among the 8 new MAGs and those previously described [@Ormerod2016], and _M. intestinale_ YL27.
 The tree was rooted by four other _Bacteroidales_
 species: _Bacteroides ovatus_ (ATCC-8483), _Bacteroides
 thetaiotaomicron_ VPI-5482, _Porphyromonas gingivalis_ (ATCC-33277), and
 _Barnesiella viscericola_ (DSM-18177).
-Most internal nodes were found to have high topological confidence, and the placement of the MAGs reconstructed by Ormerod _et al._ was highly consistent with their published tree.
+Most internal nodes were supported with high topological confidence (>95% bootstrap support), and the placement of the MAGs reconstructed by Ormerod and colleagues was highly consistent with their published tree.
-To check that this concatenated approach is reflective of the organismal evolutionary history, a second maximum likelihood tree was constructed based on the _rpoB_ gene, which is generally not thought to be transmitted horizontally, (despite exceptions [@Kim2013]), also recapitulating the published topology.
+To further check the robustness of our phylogeny, a second maximum likelihood tree was constructed based on the _rpoB_ gene, which is generally not thought to be transmitted horizontally (despite exceptions [@Kim2013]), This approach also recapitulated the published topology.
 The estimated phylogeny shows
-that the 8 OTUs with newly reconstructed MAGs encompass most of the documented diversity of _Muribaculaceae_.
+that the newly reconstructed MAGs encompass most of the documented diversity of _Muribaculaceae_.
-Two of our taxa, B2 and B6,
-appear to be closely related to taxa with genomes reconstructed by Ormerod _et al._: M6, and M1, respectively.
+Two of the new MAGs, B2 and B6, appear to be closely related to genomes reconstructed by Ormerod _et al._: M6, and M1, respectively.
 Nonetheless, this
 phylogenetic analysis suggests that many of the genomes reconstructed